Macrometacorp/docs/docs/cep/query-guide/functions/core/count.md

 FROM fooStream WINDOW TUMBLING_TIME(10 sec);
 ```

-This query processes records from the `fooStream` collection using a tumbling time-based window of 10 seconds.
+This query processes records from the `fooStream` using a tumbling time-based window of 10 seconds.
 For each window, it calculates the total number of records using the `COUNT()` function.
 The result is aliased as `count` and inserted into the `barStream`.

 Essentially, this query computes the count of records within each 10-second window in the `fooStream` and inserts the resulting `count` value into the `barStream`.